kevinjiang121/CPlusGraph/README.md

 # CPlusGraph
 A repository about graphs.
 Users can input in number of vertices and define edge sets.
 Program will create these graphs as a set of nodes and pointers.
+The program will be able to calculate some basic information about the graph, such as its degree matrix, its adjacency matrix, its boundary maps, and its graph Laplacian (Kirchhoff matrix).
+It would then be able to calculate the eigenvalues and eigenvectors of any of the above listed matrices (other than the boundary maps).